magneticio/vamp.io/content/vamp-hello-world.md

 ### Step 3: Check Vamp is up and running

-After some downloading and booting, your Docker log will show Vamp launch and report something like:
+After some downloading and booting, your Docker log will show Vamp has launched and report something like:

 ```
 ...Bound to /0.0.0.0:8080
 ```

-Now check if Vamp is home on `http://{docker-machine ip default}:8080/` and you're ready for the [Vamp Sava tutorials](/deploy/)
+Now check if Vamp is home on `http://{docker-machine ip default}:8080/` and you're ready for the [Vamp Sava tutorials](/deploy-your-first-blueprint/)

 ![](/img/screenshots/vamp_ui_home.gif)